Palisades fires: Is it safe to travel to California and is LAX closed?

 By Tuesday evening, the fire had expanded from 300 acres to nearly 3,000, fueled by a fierce windstorm.

-Evacuation orders remain in effect for a large area including North to Mulholland Road, East to Kenter Road and South to the Pacific Coast Highway, the LAFD said.
+Aside from the Palisades, the Hurst Fire, which is raging through Sylmar in the San Fernando Valley, has grown to 500 acres, according to an incident update by Cal Fire.

-Aside from the Palisades, the Hurst Fire, which is raging through Sylmar in the San Fernando Valley, has grown to 500 acres and is at 0 per cent containment, according to the latest incident update by Cal Fire.
+According to the latest estimates from the USDA Forest Service, the Eaton Fire, impacting Altadena, Pasadena, Arcadia, and Sierra Madre, has grown to 1,000 acres.

-According to the latest estimates from the USDA Forest Service, the Eaton Fire, impacting Altadena, Pasadena, Arcadia, and Sierra Madre, has grown to 1,000 acres at 0 per cent containment.
+Evacuation orders and evacuation warnings are in effect for many areas and communities within or surrounding the areas of the fire.

 Cal Fire issued a red flag warning for the region saying it faced the threat of extreme wildfires fueled by powerful Santa Ana winds, low humidity, and critically dry vegetation.